-- A. Completion of improvements before recordation.
-If subdivider desires to construct improvements as shown on approved construction drawings prior to recordation: - Recordation of the final plat shall not occur until the improvements required in connection with the subdivision have been completed and conditionally accepted.
-Said final plat shall be submitted to the City and held until the 12-month warranty period commences and then submitted for City Council approval. - 2.
-Subdivider shall provide guarantee of conditionally accepted improvements in a form acceptable to the City as shown in 12.2700.2702 of this code in the following amount: - Ten (10) percent of the total cost of all the required improvements shall be retained by the City during the 12-month warranty period. - B. Recordation before completion of improvements.
-If the subdivider desires to have a plat recorded prior to construction of improvements, subdivider shall guarantee completion of installation and construction of the required improvements in compliance with all City standards within two years from the date of final plat approval by the City Council.
-The subdivider and/or developer shall deposit security with the City to guarantee proper installation of all required improvements in accordance with the plans, specifications, time limitations, and conditions relating thereto as meets with the approval of the City Council or such personnel as the City Council shall designate.
+A. Completion of improvements before recordation.
+If subdivider desires to construct improvements as shown on approved construction drawings prior to recordation:

+- Recordation of the final plat shall not occur until the improvements required in connection with the subdivision have been completed and conditionally accepted.
+Said final plat shall be submitted to the City and held until the 12-month warranty period commences and then submitted for City approval. - 2.
+Subdivider shall provide guarantee of conditionally accepted improvements in a form acceptable to the City as shown in 12.2700.2702 of this code in the following amount: - a.
+Ten (10) percent of the total cost of all the required improvements shall be retained by the City during the 12-month warranty period. - B. Recordation before completion of improvements.
+If the subdivider desires to have a plat recorded prior to construction of improvements, subdivider shall guarantee completion of installation and construction of the required improvements in compliance with all City standards within two years from the date of final plat approval.
+The subdivider and/or developer shall deposit security with the City to guarantee proper installation of all required improvements in accordance with the plans, specifications, time limitations, and conditions relating thereto as meets with the approval of the City.
 The amount of the completion assurance shall be 125% of the Engineer's estimated costs of the improvements.